MHickey2/Wannabe-Healthy/TESTING.md

 5. Can approve user's comments.

-**The Admin can approve a User's comments and when this occurs the comment will appear in the comment section of the blog/recipe on the site.**
+**The Admin can approve a User's comments and when this occurs the comment will appear in the comment section of the blog/recipe detail pages on the site.**

 <br>